r-lidar/lidR/README.md

 <img align="left" src="https://raw.githubusercontent.com/Jean-Romain/storage/master/FWF/fwf.gif">

-lidR can read full waveform data from LAS files and provides interpreter functions to convert the raw data into something easier to manage and display in R. The support of FWF is still in early stage of development.
+lidR can read full waveform data from LAS files and provides interpreter functions to convert the raw data into something easier to manage and display in R. The support of FWF is still in the early stages of development.

 ```r
 fwf <- readLAS("<fullwaveform.las>")